 Second, forfeiture of an innocent person’s vehicle violates the Fourteenth Amendment’s Due Process Clause.
 Though the United States Supreme Court rejected this claim in Bennis, there are important factual distinctions between that case and the situations of the plaintiffs here.
 In neither Melisa’s nor Robert’s case, for example, did the alleged wrongdoer have any ownership interest in the vehicle.
 Further, developments in the law in the past two decades have eroded the foundation underlying the Bennis decision, paving the way for the Supreme Court to reconsider that disastrous decision.

 Third, forfeiture of the vehicles of innocent owners violates the Eighth Amendment’s guarantee against excessive fines.
 Punishment of an innocent property owner for a wrong committed by another is always excessive.
 The Eighth Amendment protects innocent people like Melisa and Robert.

 Finally, the lawsuit seeks damages and injunctive relief on behalf of Robert for the warrantless seizure of his vehicle and cash with no probable cause to believe that they were connected to a crime.
 Plaintiffs for whom probable cause to seize the vehicle existed initially will assert a similar claim alleging that the continued long-term seizure of their cause was unjustified and violated the Fourth Amendment.6 No one in America should lose their property based on the conduct of someone else—especially when no one is arrested or even charged with a crime.

-Institute for Justice Senior Attorney Wesley Hottot and Attorney Kirby Thomas West represent Melisa Ingram and Robert Reeves.
+Institute for Justice Senior Attorney Wesley Hottot and Attorneys Kirby Thomas West and Jaimie Cavanuagh represent Melisa Ingram and Robert Reeves.
 They are assisted by Barton Morris as local counsel.